SaimaJST/Undergraduate_Thesis/README.md

 2. **Aggressive Behavior and Target Classification (Subtask B)**: Classifying aggressive behavior and identifying the target of the aggression.

 ### Motivation
 Hate speech on social media platforms poses significant challenges, contributing to social division and prejudice.
 While many studies have addressed hate speech detection, fewer have explored aggressive behavior and target classification.
-The performance of existing models has not been satisfactory in both subtasks, which motivated us to propose a novel solution.
+The performance of existing models has not been satisfactory in both subtasks, which motivated us to propose a advanced solution.

 ### Objectives
 - Promote safer online communications.